csiro-robotics/dynamixel_interface/readme.md

 Features:

+- Fast C++ implementation capable of controlling 10's of dynamixels at very high (>100Hz) rates.
 - Easily configure all dynamixels in a single yaml file
 - Synchronous across multiple serial ports (using threaded IO)
-- All dynamixel states are published to a single JointState message
+- All dynamixel states/commands are exchanged via a single sensor_msgs/JointState message
 - Supports position, velocity and current* control modes.
   - In position control mode, can supply profile velocities as well